Monday, September 29, 2025

 Since it was an official trip, my flight and accommodation were all organized by the company.
 There was a ticketing section or something whose only job was to book flights and hotels for staff.
 It was a thankless job because staff were all talented and dynamic and they changed dates and directions for fun.
 You'd to be nice to the ticketing people or you'd end up in a dodgy hotel with a Chinese name.

 I was writing a project proposal when an office boy in blue uniform popped in out of the blue to hand my flight ticket.
 I dropped my pen and project, and quickly grabbed it.
 I'd never seen a flight ticket all my life.
-It was actually a few pieces of printed paper stapled together.
-Man, this is so serious.
+It was actually a few pieces of printed paper hastily stapled together.

 The first name on the ticket was my father's name, so I thought it was a mistake.
-The office boy had gone in a flash, leaving me helpless.
-I knew it was actually their job (to appear and quickly disappear like that).
-But, flipping through back and forth, everything on the ticket began to make sense, including the dreaded Warsaw Convention, which limits the airline's liability should I or my luggage or both land in Kampala instead of Kota Kinabalu.
+The office boy had disappeared in a flash, leaving me helpless.
+(It's his job to appear and quickly disappear like that).

 The day before my first flight, I was edgy and all over, probably more nervous than a pilot on his maiden flight.
 I can't recall the flight number, but it was slated for departure at 12.30 in the afternoon.
 I woke up at 4 in the morning to shower and get dressed.
 The little commotion was enough to stir up my two room-mates.
 "Hang nak mampoih ka?"
 They mumbled in their half-sleep.

-The old Subang Airport was an uncomplicated, frills-free and fully functional two-floor building.
+The old Subang Airport was an uncomplicated, frills-free and fully functional two-storey structure.
 There wasn't much architecture and character to speak of.
 The airport was pretty much what it was - an airport.
 It was busier than a wet market, with throngs of people milling around, laughing and loud.
 An important minister and party leader was leaving for some place, and that explained the merrymaking.

 Oh, the lady issued the boarding pass and I was good to go.